TejasPrabhu/Donatify/README.md

     **Backend**

     1. We have added the print statements in all of the backend functions to know execution of the codes.
-    2. In case of error the print statements will let us know about the issue of code break.
+    2. In case of error the print statements do let us know about the issue of code break.
     3. The api responses the status code, valid message and response header which they can share back for troubleshooting.

     **Frontend**